This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Erythema toxicum is a red rash that may appear anywhere on your newborn's body except the soles of the feet and palms of the hands.
 The rash may appear within 3 days after birth.
 No treatment is needed for this rash.
 It usually goes away in 1 to 2 weeks.

 - Scrapes or bruises are common during the birth process.
-If forceps were used to deliver your baby, they may leave marks on his face or head.
-He may have bumps and bruises from going through the birth canal without forceps.
+If forceps were used to deliver your baby, they may leave marks on his or her face or head.
+Your baby may have bumps and bruises from going through the birth canal without forceps.
 A fetal monitor may also have left marks on your newborn's scalp.
 Scrapes and bruises should be gone within 2 weeks.
 Lumps and bumps, especially from forceps, may take up to 2 months to go away.

 - Lanugo may cover your newborn's shoulders and back.
 Lanugo is a fine coating of soft hair.
 It can be light or dark.
 This hair should rub or fall off your baby within the first month.
 Lanugo is more common in premature babies.